Hermano Mayor

 The Sierra Nevada de Santa Marta, located in northern Colombia between Panama and Venezuela, is (with its 5.700m ca.) the world’s highest coastal massif and the birthplace of one of the most advanced pre-Columbian civilizations, the Tyrona.

-The Tyrona people were forced to seek refuge high in the mountains to escape persecution by the Spanish colonizing army.
-As a result, they split into four populations: Arhuaco, Kankuamo, Kogui, and Wiwa.
-Believed to have disappeared due to the scarcity of resources and inhospitable conditions of the territory (reaching more than 5000m), these groups remained isolated from the rest of the world for more than 300 years.
+The Tyrona people were forced to seek refuge high in the mountains to escape persecution by the Spanish colonising army.
+As a result, they split into four populations: Arhuaco, Kankuamo, Kogui and Wiwa.
+Believed to have disappeared due to the scarcity of resources and inhospitable conditions of the territory, these groups remained isolated from the rest of the world for more than 300 years.

-The Tyrona descendants survived thanks to the use of the cornerstone of their culture, the sacred plant the Ajo (coca), which served as a food source, the basis for their spiritual practices, and a source of knowledge.
-Due to their protracted isolation, the Sierra Nevada inhabitants were able to keep nearly intact their archaic way of life, based on a semi-nomadic system, as well as their spiritual practices and ancestral cosmogony.
+The Tyrona descendants survived thanks to the use of the cornerstone of their culture, the sacred plant Ayu (Coca), which served as a food source, the base of their spiritual practices, and a source of knowledge.
+Due to their isolation, the Sierra Nevada inhabitants were able to keep nearly intact their archaic way of life, based on a semi-nomadic system, as well as their traditional knowledge and ancestral cosmogony.